 The Managing SAS shall allow the PPA Boundary to be defined by a contour (e.g. the vertex points of a polygon) supplied by the PAL Holder.
 For each PPA Boundary claimed by the claimant where the claimant provides the defining PPA vertex points, the Managing SAS shall verify that the claimed PPA Boundary is within the ‘Largest Allowable PPA Protection’ contour (See R1-SPU-02).

 The Managing SAS shall allow the PPA Boundary to be defined by a contour determined by the Managing SAS.
 The Managing SAS shall determine the size and shape of the Largest Allowable PPA Protection contour as per the FCC mandate.
-The SAS shall use: 1) the locations of the CBSDs on the Cluster List, 2) the CBSDs’ maximum allowable EIRPs, 3) the appropriate RF propagation model, 4) the CBSDs’ antenna height, 5) when available, antenna gain effects and radiation patterns, 6) the -96 dBm/10 MHz receiver criteria assuming a 0 dBi measurement antenna at a height of 1.5 meters above the ground level to perform an RF model of the Largest Allowable Protection contour.
+The SAS shall use: 1) the locations of the CBSDs on the Cluster List, 2) the CBSDs’ maximum allowable EIRPs, 3) the appropriate RF propagation model, 4) the CBSDs’ antenna height, 5) antenna gain and, if available, antenna radiation patterns, 6) the -96 dBm/10 MHz receiver criteria assuming a 0 dBi measurement antenna at a height of 1.5 meters above the ground level to perform an RF model of the Largest Allowable Protection contour.

 DEPRECATED <moved to R2-SPU-10>